nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 One additional note, the Server does require the configuration file be named `casparcg.config`.

-### Installing CasparCG Media Scanner

-You can use the CasparCG Media Scanner to locate and add all of your media to the _Sofie&nbsp;Core_.
-To install the Media Scanner, you will go to the [project's Release page](https://github.com/nrkno/sofie-media-scanner/releases) and download the `.zip` file under the latest release.
-Similar to the CasparCG&nbsp;Server, you want to use the NRK version.

-Once downloaded and extracted, move the `scanner.exe` file to the same folder as your `casparcg.exe` file.

 ### Installing the CasparCG Launcher

-You can launch both of your CasparCG applications with the[ CasparCG Launcher.](https://github.com/nrkno/sofie-casparcg-launcher) Download the `.exe` file in the latest release and once complete, move the file to the same folder as your `casparcg.exe` file.
+You can launch CasparCG&nbsp;Server and the Media scanner applications with the [CasparCG Launcher.](https://github.com/nrkno/sofie-casparcg-launcher) Download the `.exe` file in the latest release and once complete, move the file to the same folder as your `casparcg.exe` file.

 ## Configuring Windows